 - Define research objectives based on big-picture vision

 - Perform qualitative research

 - Develop a vision of what problems are to be addressed

 - Select the best ideas based on the vision and the research

 - Generate more than one prototype (don’t judge)

 Repeat steps 6 and 7, and use what you’ve learned to clarify your vision.
 When the prototypes are (close enough to) matching your vision and customers’ expectations, ship.

-In the end, we agree with the conclusion that reached by Anthony: “The future can’t be analytically derived.
-Of course it’s almost always valuable to think comprehensively about a new idea.
+In the end, we agree with the conclusion reached by Anthony: “The future can’t be analytically derived.
+Of course, it’s almost always valuable to think comprehensively about a new idea.
 But maintain a healthy balance between analysis and action.”